 Many people are looking for Coinbase alternatives to benefit from lower fees, better customer support, and more coins.

-Although Coinbase is among the most popular exchanges for beginners, its 1 out of 5 start review on Trustpilot paints a very clear picture of what these users think about it.
+Although Coinbase is among the most popular cryptocurrency exchanges for beginners, its 1 out of 5 start review on Trustpilot paints a very clear picture of what these users think about it.

 If you are on the same page as the 950+ people that rated Coinbase as “Bad” on Trustpilot, then this review of the best Coinbase alternatives is for you.